ergest/sql_patterns/Book/chap7.md

 # Chapter 7: Finishing the Project
-We've now explored all the sections of the query so let's see the whole thing in one place so we can see all the patterns in action.
+In this chapter we wrap up our query and go over it one more time highlighting the various patterns we've learned so far.
+This is a good opportunity to test yourself and see what you've learned.
+Analyze the query and see what patterns you recognize.

+So here's the whole query
 ```sql
  -- Get the user name and collapse the granularity of post_history to the user_id, post_id, activity type and date
 WITH post_activity AS (